Laura Pawel Dance Company member biographies

 influenced all her subsequent dancing, choreographing, and teaching.
 She studied with Merce Cunningham

 for 20 years as well as with other NYC teachers, especially Nancy Meehan.

 CHRIS HANEY was born in Xenia, Ohio and has been living in New York City since 2002.

 Chris holds a Bachelors of Music from Ohio State University, and a Masters of Music from SUNY Purchase.

 He has performed throughout the United States, Europe, South America, and the Caribbean.
 Chris has recorded

-or performed with Brad Leali, Mickey Roker, Greg Tardy, Wessell Anderson, Bobby Porcelli, Joe Magnarelli,
+or performed with Brad Leali, Greg Tardy, Wessell Anderson, Bobby Porcelli, Joe Magnarelli,

-Fat Cat, and Smoke in New York City.
+Fat Cat, and Mezzrow in New York City.

 A native of New York City, KATHY KAUFMANN has been lighting dance and performance around the world for over